just-harry/seepssefeu/README.md

 `URL`: A string specifying the URL that the PowerShell tarball is to be downloaded from.
 `BackupURL`: A string specifying the URL that the PowerShell tarball is to be downloaded from if it can't be downloaded from `URL`.
 (Use a link from the Wayback Machine, or something like that).

-`New-SEEPSSEFEU` returns a `PSCustomObject` with two members, `Windows` and `MacOS`, each being a `Text.StringBuilder` instance with the contents of the generated script ready to save.
+`New-SEEPSSEFEU` returns a `PSCustomObject` with at-least two members, `Windows` and `MacOS`, each being a `Text.StringBuilder` instance with the contents of the generated script ready to save.
+If the `MakeZipInWindowsExplorerFriendlyVersion` switch was provided, then an additional member with a generated script, `WindowsZipInWindowsExplorerFriendly`, will be present.

 ### Example